supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 The result is a loyalty program that sends you a targeted message by the time you get off a ride, offering you something specific at the stand right at the exit.
 That's the kind of real-time, behavior-driven marketing that most attractions dream about but few actually execute.

-Tyler, welcome to Signal.
-Ready to dive into how you pulled this off?"
+Tyler, welcome to Signal."

 ---

 ## Part 1: The Foundation (15-20 minutes)

+**John**: "Let's address the elephant in the room first.
+Tim and Tyler, you two have known each other for years - Tyler started as an intern under Tim at Morey's, and you still talk almost daily even though Tim's been at RocketRez since last year.
+How does that relationship work, and why are we having this conversation together?"

-**Tim**: "Tyler, we've known each other for years now, back to when you started at Morey's as an intern.
+**Tim**: "Tyler, we've known each other for years now, back to when you first started at Morey's.
 Take me back to your initial impression of how things worked there, and what made you want to stay?"

 **John**: "Tim and Tyler, you two still talk almost daily even though Tim's been at RocketRez since last year.
 What keeps that relationship valuable?
 What do you each bring to those conversations?"